 - Eggs – Large eggs are used in this recipe.
 Get them out and set them on the counter to come to room temperature.

-- Warm milk – Using whole milk instead of water in this recipe gives the rolls a richer flavor, and incredible texture.
+- Warm milk – Using whole milk instead of warm water in this recipe gives the rolls a richer flavor, and incredible texture.

 - Sugar – White table sugar jump starts the yeast and adds just a hint of sweetness to this dough.